eezstreet/SWATEliteForce/README.md

  * Now you can create an ALL MISSIONS campaign.
 This pulls all of the installed maps from your hard drive and makes them into a campaign, albeit without briefings.
 Great for use with an installed custom map pack, such as the Mega Map Pack!
  * ..and of course, the original SWAT 4 + TSS missions are a third campaign option.
  * PERMADEATH.
 There are two Permadeath options, for the extra challenge.
 AI Permadeath makes slain SWAT officers never come back, and Player Permadeath ends your campaign once you die.
+ * HARDCORE MODE.
+Unlocked when the SWAT 4 + TSS campaign has been completed at least once.
+If a mission is failed once, your campaign is over.
+You cannot exit a mission prematurely or restart, so keep that in mind!
  * CAMPAIGN CO-OP.
-This feature allows you to play any (non All Missions, non Permadeath) campaign in multiplayer.
+This feature allows you to play any (non All Missions, non Permadeath, non Hardcore) campaign in multiplayer.
 Help your friends complete their campaigns!

 **Suspects employ a greater variety of tactics.
 "Insane" suspects will shoot without hesitation at hostages.
 "Polite" ones on the other hand, won't make this a priority.
 Civilians behave more realistically.**
  * Suspects will also try to shoot at you as they're fleeing.